imintinvestors/imintinvestors.com/content/article/20180524-what-it-will-take.md

 Given the short technology cycles of the smartphone industry, growing the cost side so big that even heaving half of the six biggest smartphone manufacturers as customers is not enough for making significant profit is problematic.
 It is after all when you're ahead of the competition you should stockpile money so that you can survive when the price pressure from the competition increases.
 Of course, one always needs to look ahead and create the next generation of great products, but we should remember that even the leaner version of Imint managed to build Auto Zoom while selling Video Stabilization to Huawei.

+> Cost reductions is the only way, which Imint controls, to reach enough profits.

 As cost reductions is the only way to achieve significant profits where Imint rare in control the process it seams like a good place to start.
 Especially as it also enables the company to be prepared for increased price pressures as they start renegotiating their customer contracts.
 This will however require Imint to start promoting internally instead of employing managers that already have a track record from bigger companies.
 Not only would the internal recruits be cheaper but they would also bring a high degree of understanding of the product to the management team.
 It would probably also be a great way to prove to the staff that they don't need to move on to other employers in order to make their careers move forward.

 # Conclusion

+> Increasing the addressable market is hard and takes time, increasing the cost was easy and fast.

 Imint is currently on the trajectory of reaching break even.
 That is however already priced into the current company valuation together with modest profits.
-For Imint to present a significant upside, that would be worth the risk of investing in small company active on such a volatile market segment Imint will need to increase the profit outlook significantly.
-Either by drastically increasing the addressable market for new or existing customers or by reducing the costs closer to the level they used to have over a year ago.
+For Imint to present a _significant upside_, that would be worth the risk of investing in small company active on such a volatile market segment Imint will need to _increase the profit outlook significantly_.
+Either by _drastically increasing the addressable market for new or existing products_ or by _reducing the costs_ closer to the level they used to have over a year ago.
 Nothing stops Imint from combining all three approaches.
 The only thing the companies current efforts have proven is that increasing the addressable market is hard and takes time.
 The opposite seams however be true when it comes to increase the operating costs.